-Step 2: Submission is due by the 15th.
-The herald who accepted your submission will then forward it, along with any others collected that month, on to Asterisk Herald by the deadline.
+Step 2: Submission are due to the local herald by the 15th of the month.
+The herald who accepted your submission will then forward it, along with any others collected that month, on to Asterisk Herald by the 28th of the month.

 Step 3: Publication of ILoI in the Online System for Commentary and Response (OSCAR) system.
 Asterisk creates an Internal Letter of Intent (ILoI), listing all of the submissions received that month.
 We’ll call this the beginning of Month X+1.
 Commentary and discussion of the various submissions is collected in OSCAR until the 10th of the following month, Month X+2.